After the 90 Day Fiancé Season 6 Splits, Who's Still Together?

 Russ, who hails from Oklahoma, met Paola while he was working in Colombia.
 They married, and she moved to Oklahoma, but eventually relocated to Miami for modeling work.
 Russ later joined Pao in the Sunshine State and the couple continued to have cameras follow them for the 90 Day Fiancé spinoff series.
 On the spinoff, Paola revealed she had a miscarriage, but in the 2018 reunion special the couple revealed they were expecting again.

 "We are making big changes and realigning our goals as we prepare for the birth of our son," the couple exclusively told E!
-News in a statement.
+News in a statement ahead of the birth of their baby.
 "We are focused on bringing our son into a calm and loving environment while putting aside our differences and problems from the past.
 This pregnancy has brought us closer together and we are doing our best to remove any negativity whether that be people or situations.
 We are grateful that God has given us another chance and are anxious at this point of the pregnancy as we are more than ready to meet our baby boy!"

 Status: Married